the-turing-way/reproducible-project-template/CODE_OF_CONDUCT.md

 ## Reporting Incident

-If you experience or witness unacceptable behaviour, or have any other concerns, please report it by contacting the Team Lead, Malvika Sharan (email: msharan@turing.ac.uk).
-Malvika may involve the Tools, Practices and Systems Programme Director, Kirstie Whitaker when incidents are perceived as difficult (not straightforward) except when any potential conflict of interest may arise.
+If you experience or witness unacceptable behaviour, or have any other concerns, please report it by contacting the Team Lead, [TODO: ADD NAME AND CONTACT INFO].

-To report an issue involving the team lead, please email directly to the Tools, Practices and Systems Programme Director, Kirstie Whitaker (email: kwhitaker@turing.ac.uk).
+To report an issue involving the team lead, please email directly to the Programme Lead, [TODO: ADD NAME AND CONTACT INFO].

 In your report please include: